 Read all about the financing options available for your dream investment in Puerto Vallarta and Banderas Bay as we answer your questions like: Can foreigners get a Mexican mortgage?
 What is the Mexican mortgage market like?
 What are the conditions for borrowing?

-Coldwell Banker La Costa works closely with Global Mortgage, offering a secure cross-border financing solution to United States citizens looking to own property in Mexico.
-Global Mortgage prides itself on their transparent lending transactions and over 200 years of lending experience on both sides of the border.
+Coldwell Banker La Costa works closely with preferred lenders, offering a secure cross-border financing solution to United States citizens looking to own property in Mexico.
+We pride ourselves on choosing preferred lenders who exercise transparent lending transactions.

-Their transparent lending means that every mortgage written by Global Mortgage, no matter which loan program, has a fixed rate and no hidden fees or penalties, EVER!.
-Full time attorneys and lawyers are a huge part of Global Mortgages’ transparent lending, ensuring that there is no page left unturned.
+Transparent lending means that every mortgage, no matter which loan program you choose, has a fixed rate and no hidden fees or penalties, EVER!.
+Full time attorneys and lawyers are a huge part of our preferred lenders’ transparent lending, ensuring that there is no page left unturned.

-Upfront fees, familiar process extremely similar to mortgaging in the United States, efficient closings and a lifetime partnership is the core Global Mortgage’s program and how their mortgaging works.
+Upfront fees, familiar process extremely similar to mortgaging in the United States, efficient closings and a lifetime partnership is the core of the mortgaging program that Coldwell Banker La Costa offers.
 Simple, easy and the best way to go if you are thinking of financing your property in Mexican paradise.

-Global Mortgage offers purchase, refinance, or cash out refinance loans up to 60% of the appraised value or purchase price – 40% down payment.
-Rates start at 7.75% with no rate markup.
+Our preferred lenders offer purchase, refinance, or cash out refinance loans up to 60% of the appraised value or purchase price.

 If you are looking to mortgage and finance a property in Mexico, don’t worry – it is much easier than you think and 100% stress-free!
-Get in contact with one of our Real Estate Professionals today to find your dream home and start your mortgaging process with Coldwell Banker La Costa and Global Mortgage!
+Start your mortgaging process today with Coldwell Banker La Costa!

 The availability of mortgage financing in Mexico today is substantial - for Mexican Nationals, Permanent Residents, and Non-Residents.
 With less than 15% of the existing housing stock currently financed with long-term mortgage loans, the institutional and governmental financing sources are almost unlimited, meaning the potential market for new mortgage financing is set to expand substantially.

 Mortgage financing and loans in Mexico are typically granted in Mexican pesos with the potential for loan-to-value ratios of up to 90%, with fixed-rate interest plans.
-Current interest rates vary from between 7.9% and 10% per annum with some banks offering lower rates depending on credit ratings and eligibility.
-Interest rates can also be fixed for up to 20 or 25-year amortizations.
+Contact us today for current interest rates at +52 (33) 2919 9647.
+Interest rates can be fixed for up to 20 or 25-year amortizations.
 The qualification requirements are very similar to the underwriting standards one would expect anywhere: strong credit score, consistent and verifiable bank deposits, tax returns, and professional appraisal.

 Mortgage financing availability for Non-Nationals purchasing a property in Mexico is not quite as accessible as it is for Mexican Nationals.
 Over the years there has been a history of lending institutions that have come and gone, never to be heard of again, most of which were US companies, although there were some Mexican firms.
 Among the difficulties encountered by these lending institutions were the lack of clear and reliable credit reporting services (now not a problem in Mexico), verifiable appraisals, and, in the event of default, the very lengthy foreclosure process involved, which was usually the last straw for a lot of these lenders.